I rarely include pictures hawked from Flickr, but in this case, the sandwich made me do it.

-The Reuben we ordered was far better looking than this Flickr specimen—the closest I could find to the sandwich that held me captive.
+The Reuben we ordered was far better looking than this photo shows.
 I should have sent Mark out to the car to grab the camera sooner.
 I should know better.

 And because of that sandwich—the bread pressed into a crunchy, yielding crust, the meat falling apart under its blanket of saucy sauerkraut—all I have to offer is the aftermath of our memorable lunch at the rustic cafe.